0n0w1c/Foundations/readme.md

 Foundations is compatible with personal logistics for construction and deconstruction.

 #### Limitations:
-Tiles placed with the selection tools are not "Undo"-able, use them with some caution.
+Tiles placed or removed with the selection tools are not "Undo"-able, use them with some caution.
 Not compatible with multi-player mode, single-player mode only.

 #### Supported: